spacetelescope/jwst/docs/jwst/refpix/arguments.rst

 *  ``--sigreject``

-The ``sigreject`` argument is the number of sigmas to reject as outliers in the optimized convolution kernel algorithm.
+The ``sigreject`` argument is the number of sigmas to reject as outliers in the SIRS algorithm.
 The value is expected to be a float.

 *  ``--gaussmooth``